 4. 1.1: Please add some details (as you have in the Representative Results and Figure legends) to have a specific detailed protocol that can be filmed.
 Information on the depth for soil collection can be moved to 1.1.

-* How to collect the soil sample is not important to the method, but we made collecting and drying the soil sample the first step in 1.1, followed by sieving and suggested sieve sizes.
+* How to collect the soil sample is not important to the method.
+We made collecting and drying the soil sample the first step in 1.1, followed by sieving and suggested sieve sizes.

 5. Does temperature have any effects on the outcome of this separation technique?